bleuf1sh/git-byLines/README.md

 ## What makes this different than other approaches out there?
 There are no specific commands to remember or configurations to setup before use.
-The code is activated upon any "git commit" command within any git repo.
+The code is triggered upon any **git commit** command within any git repo.

 ## How does it work?
-git-byLines overloads the git command via shell alias.
+git-byLines overloads the git command via shell alias and is triggered upon any **git commit** command.
+It can also be triggered manually via the shell alias **byLines**.

+A config file named **.config.byLines.json** is automatically generated inside of each repo and can be safely added to source control.

 </br>